IsaacLouzeiro/Site-institucional/README.md

 This website has be created by me, for the propose to present a module completion work in techinical course of systems development 1º Semester, and get experience on elapse this project.

-Para a criação, foi utilizado HTML5, CSS3 e Javascript puro, sem nenhum Framework.
+Para a criação, foi utilizado HTML5, CSS3 e Javascript puro.

-For the creation, was used HTML5, CSS3 and Javascript pure, without any Framework.
+For the creation, was used HTML5, CSS3 and Javascript pure.

 link para o site, a baixo